Disney Original Documentary

-Disney Original Documentary is the documentary production & distribution label of Disney Branded Television which is part of Disney Entertainment Television that handles the distribution & production of documentaries produced or acquired mainly for Disney's own streaming services Disney+ alongside releasing them for theartical theaters.
+Disney Original Documentary is the documentary production & distribution label of Disney Kids & Family which is part of Disney Entertainment Television that handles the distribution & production of documentaries produced or acquired mainly for Disney's own streaming services Disney+ alongside releasing them for theatrical distribution.

+Walt Disney Studios Motion Pictures distributes some of documentary films produced by Disney Original Documentary for limited theatrical releases, while for the theatrical films outside of USA, were made by Walt Disney Studios Motion Pictures International through their Buena Vista International label.

 History

-On December 9 2021, Disney Branded Television had established its own documentary production division that is dedicated to producing & acquire documentaries based at the parent's location Burbank, California named Disney Original Documentary with the newly production unit acquired the acclaimed documentary short Sophie & The Baron as its first doucumentary production with Disney Branded Television president being served as CEO of the newly established documentary unit.
+On December 9, 2021, Disney Kids & Family had established its own documentary production division that is dedicated to producing and acquiring documentaries based at the parent's location Burbank, California named Disney Original Documentary with the newly production unit acquired the acclaimed documentary short Sophie & The Baron as its first documentary production with Disney Branded Television president being served as CEO of the newly established documentary unit.

 Filmography

 All films listed are theatrical releases unless specified: